Connect with us

 At least 12,573,000 Medicaid beneficiaries have been disenrolled nationally as of Dec.
 13, according to KFF.
 The organization predicts up to 24 million people could lose coverage during unwinding.

 As unwinding continues, Mississippi is poised to disenroll thousands more, all during a statewide health care crisis.
-One puts nearly half of rural hospitals at risk of closure.
-Hospitals are financially strapped post-pandemic, largely due to high rates of uncompensated care, or money lost caring for who are uninsured.
+One report puts nearly half of rural hospitals at risk of closure.
+Hospitals are financially strapped post-pandemic, largely due to high rates of uncompensated care, or money lost caring for patients who are uninsured.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.